On this page:

 • Induction cooktops are around 3 times more efficient.
 Using less energy helps reduce energy bills.

-• Get a rebate of up to $140 off an induction cooktop.
+• Get a discount of up to $140 off an induction cooktop.

 • You could save around $350 to $400 a year by removing all gas appliances and avoiding ongoing gas supply charges.